vorticalbox/Pymark/README.md

 startFloat(n)
-n = number of calculation, 10**4 (10,000) is suggested due to time to calculate.
+n = number of calculation, 10**4 (10,000) is suggested due to time to calculate. limited to 4 cores or more due to time.

 f(list)
 This is the function that does all the calculations, it takes a list. no need to use this function as it is called from startBench()